MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/applocker/get-started/AppLocker-Functions.md

 manager: dongill
 ms.date: 10/12/2016
 ---
-# AppLocker Functions
+# applocker Functions

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-This topic for the IT professional lists the functions and security levels for the Software Restriction Policies (SRP) and AppLocker features.
+This topic for the IT professional lists the functions and security levels for the Software Restriction Policies (SRP) and applocker features.

 ## Functions
-The following list includes the SRP functions beginning with Windows Server 2003 and AppLocker functions beginning with  Windows Server 2008 R2  and links to current documentation on MSDN:
+The following list includes the SRP functions beginning with Windows Server 2003 and applocker functions beginning with  Windows Server 2008 R2  and links to current documentation on MSDN:

 -   [SaferGetPolicyInformation Function](http://go.microsoft.com/fwlink/?LinkId=159781) (http://go.microsoft.com/fwlink/?LinkId=159781)